AOKOHIO

-AOKOHIO is the sixth studio album by American band Why?.
+AOKOHIO is the seventh studio album by American band Why?.
 It was released by Joyful Noise Recordings on August 9, 2019.
 It was released with an accompanying visual album.

 AOKOHIO received a 67/100 on Metacritic, signifying generally favorable reviews.
 Pitchfork rated the album 5.3/10, describing it as overly experimental and lacking the appeal of Why?'s early albums.